 Customs is NOT open 24 hours.
 Make sure you arrive before 8 pm Yukon time.

 The Top of the World Highway remains open until the snow falls, but customs closes in the middle of September.
 The arrival of snow closes the road for winter.
 After it’s closed you can’t cross the border.

 - Time zone change: Alaska time is 1 hour earlier than Pacific time.

 - Gasoline: From Dawson City, the next gas stop westbound is in Chicken, Alaska (174 km) or Tok, Alaska (300 km)

 - Allow plenty of time for this drive.
 This is a narrow windy gravel road with some steep grades and lots of potholes.
 Keep your speed down with your headlights on and enjoy the scenery.

-- Driving time Westbound to the border (106 km) is suppose to take around 2 hours, but can be much longer, depending on the weather.
+- Driving time Westbound to the border (106 km) is supposed to take around 2 hours, but can be much longer, depending on the weather.
 It took me nearly double the time.

 The Taylor Highway is a continuation of the Top Of The World Highway taking you through gold mining history.
 Prospectors searched for gold in the Fortymile region well before the famous Klondike stampede of 1897.

 Once you pass through customs into the US you are on the Boundary Spur Road, an excellent paved road.
 What a pleasant surprise after driving the gravel roads to get here.
 Unfortunately, the pavement only lasts about 13 miles.
 After that, the road deteriorates to a narrow, winding gravel road with hairpin curves and with little or no shoulder.

 The condition of the road depends on the weather and maintenance and can range anywhere from good to awful.
 The Taylor Highway is open seasonally from April to mid-October.